mdn/content/files/en-us/learn/css/building_blocks/images_tasks/index.md

 - Use attribute selectors to target the search field and button inside `.myform`.
 - Make the form field and button use the same text size as the rest of the form.
 - Give the form field and button 10 px of padding.
-- Give the button a purple background (I used `rebeccapurple`), white foreground, no border and rounded corners of 5px.
+- Give the button a background of `rebeccapurple`, white foreground, no border and rounded corners of 5px.

 ![A single line form](mdn-images-form.png)